Dracoya247/cse210-project/project_template/README.md

 # SUPER MILKBOY
-A fun little Mario clone.
+A fun little platformer.

 ## Getting Started
 ---
-[how to install and run the program]
+Download and run the folder "Milkboy" in VS Code.

 ## Project Structure
 ---